-I could proudly support issues I passionately believed in, including women’s reproductive rights and the right to of the terminally ill to die with dignity.
+I could proudly support issues I passionately believed in, including women’s reproductive rights and the right of the terminally ill to die with dignity.

 ALP Fallout and Threats

 Fed up with the party machine, I resigned from the ALP early in 2016.
-The party’s inaction on local government corruption, their support for the Adani coal mine and the wider coal industry, and their failure to fund services in west Cairns drove me to leave.
+The party’s inaction on local government corruption, their support for the Adani coal mine and the wider coal industry, and their failure to fund services in West Cairns drove me to leave.

 If ever a sitting member from one of the major political parties wanted to find out who their real friends were, resigning from their party was a sure way to get an answer.
 However, after meeting people like Kevin Lindberg and finding out about scandals such as the Heiner Affair, I knew I had made the right decision.

 When I resigned from the Qld ALP, while a few loyal friends stayed with me, most party members did not.
 I was the subject of anger and vitriol from many quarters.
 I endured hate mail, abuse in the street and death threats.
 It was surprising to receive hatred and attacks from my former comrades, especially erstwhile comrades at the Electricity Trade Union (ETU).
 However I knew my place was and always would be, standing with workers, as I did on an MUA picket line.

 While I remained a passionate supporter of the union movement (unlike several members in the ALP party room), standing up to bullies was the only way I knew.
 I drew strength from the fact that everything I did was recorded.
 My speeches, Bills and how I voted in Parliament were all a matter of public record.